Abortion in Utah: Legislative history

+The Criminal Abortion Act, signed into law by Governor Norman Bangerter in January 1991, was regarded as the strictest abortion law in the nation at the time of passage.
+It banned abortion except in cases where the patient's life or health was at risk, or where fetal defects were found.
+Abortions in cases of rape or incest were permitted only until the fifth month of pregnancy.
+Much of the law was found to be unconstitutional in December 1992.
+The case of Jane L. v.
+Bangerter was denied certiorari by the U.S. Supreme Court in 1997, leaving the provisions struck down.

 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 The informed consent materials in South Dakota, Texas, Utah and West Virginia given to women seeking abortions include counseling materials that say women who have abortions may have suicidal thoughts or experience "post-abortion traumatic stress syndrome," which is not recognized by American Psychological Association or the American Psychiatric Association.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication-induced abortions and private doctor offices in addition to abortion clinics.
 There was a pending bill in Utah in early 2018 to prohibit women from requesting their doctors perform abortions as a result of getting a Down syndrome diagnosis during their pregnancies.
 The bill was co-sponsored by Republican state Sen. Curt Bramble.
 In 2019, only 24% of the state legislators were female.